algirdasleo/AI-Hub/README.md

 ### 3. Projects

-- Create and manage AI-powered projects
+- Create and manage projects with custom document collections
-- Organize project-specific data and context
-- Generate outputs tailored to individual project requirements
-- Support for document upload (PDF, DOCX) and content integration

-### 4. Usage Tracking

-- Monitor API usage and token consumption across different models
-- Track project-specific metrics
-- View historical data and analytics
+- Upload documents to projects and chat with them using AI models
+- Each project maintains its own set of documents for isolated, context-specific conversations

 ## 🏗️ Tech Stack